February–April 2025

 Attackers

-Together with your team, uncover vulnerabilities in IT infrastructure and execute critical events as assigned.
+Team up to uncover vulnerabilities in IT infrastructure and cause critical events as assigned.

 Defenders

-Detect and investigate attacks with the advanced cybersecurity tools developed by Positive Technologies.
+Together with your team, detect and investigate attacks using the advanced security tools developed by Positive Technologies.

-The International games have two seasons.
-Here's how to participate in the autumn season.
+The International Cybersecurity Games are held seasonally.
+Here’s how to participate in the spring season.

 Attackers